 You should live below your means, ideally on less than 50% of your income, and save/invest the rest.

-Also as a foreign student, I didn’t qualify for any student loans.
-I was able to manage by packing all my classes into 2 days only, and the other 5 days were spent working odd jobs such as flipping burgers, serving coffee and valet parking.
+I was able to manage by packing all my classes into 2 days only, and the rest of the of the days were spent working odd jobs such as flipping burgers, serving coffee and valet parking.

 It also helped that I was living with 5 other students who also worked in fast-food industry, thus rent and food were cheap.
 I was then able to graduate debt-free!